- The Baha’i Faith

 Equality of women and men

 Establishing the equality of women and men in society is of vital importance to human advancement and is an issue which has occupied the minds and driven the efforts of many people.
-The Australian Baha’i Community is keen to contribute our perspectives and experiences to the discourse on achieving recognition of gender equality in our country.
+The Australian Baha’i Community is keen to contribute our perspectives and experiences to the discourse on achieving equality in our country.

 Great advances have been made over the years in promoting the principle of equality through the contributions of feminist thought and by numerous individuals and groups acting in different social spaces around the world.
 Australia has historically been a leader in this field, with South Australian women among the first in the world to obtain the right to vote.
 Yet despite these efforts to accord women full equality, many challenges still exist.